canyon289/canyon289.github.io/dev/content/DoubleDataJoin.md

 Javascripts: d3.v4.js, doubledatajoin.js
 Status: published

-Perhaps the most fundamental concept of D3 is the data join **insert link here** which shortly summarized compares a dataset in memory with the data in a selection.
+Perhaps the most fundamental concept of D3 is the [data join](https://bost.ocks.org/mike/join/) which shortly summarized compares a dataset in memory with the data in a selection.
 New elements are **entered**  where no matched data exists in the selection, current elements are **updated** and missing elements are **exited**.